TracyLeeRose/Star-Trails-Stacker/README.md

-# Star-Stacker 2025 - Image Stacker for Star Trails (& Video Creator)
+# Star-Trails-Stacker 2025 (Image Stacker for creating astro photography star trails & Video Creator)
 This is a browser-based utility designed to perform two main functions using a sequence of images:

 1.  **Image Stacking:** Combine multiple images into a single image using different algorithms (Lighten, Average, Maximum).
 This is useful for astrophotography (star trails), noise reduction, or creating artistic effects.